-1) Chose History section in Top Bar or use ⌘+Y hotkey
+1) Choose History section in Top Bar or use ⌘+Y hotkey.

-After it you can delete Chrome in a usual way as all service files were previously deleted.
+After this, you can delete Chrome in a usual way as all service files were previously deleted.

 Even though you do everything highlighted above, not all files related to Chrome will be deleted.